|

 Ingredients You’ll Need

-Flat lay of golden cubed cornbread pieces, vibrant green fresh sage leaves, rosemary sprigs with needle-like leaves, bright yellow chopped onion chunks, crisp pale green celery stalks, bunches of leafy parsley in deep green, freshly grated white garlic cloves, and large brown eggs with smooth shells, all naturally arranged with soft shadows and varied textures to highlight their freshness, placed on white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Cornbread Stuffing, Thanksgiving stuffing with cornbread, savory cornbread dressing, holiday stuffing recipes, easy cornbread stuffing
+Flat lay of golden cubed cornbread pieces, vibrant green fresh sage leaves, rosemary sprigs with needle-like leaves, bright yellow chopped onion chunks, crisp pale green celery stalks, bunches of leafy parsley in deep green, freshly grated white garlic cloves, and large brown eggs with smooth shells, all naturally arranged with soft shadows and varied textures to highlight their freshness, placed on white marbled surface, photo taken with an iphone --ar 2:3 --v 7 - Cornbread Stuffing, homemade cornbread stuffing, savory stuffing recipe, holiday stuffing, easy stuffing with herbs

-• Large eggs: Helps bind everything together beautifully.
+• Eggs: Helps bind everything together so the stuffing holds its shape.

 📝